How to Help a Teen with an Eating Disorder

 You don't need to have everything figured out before reaching out for help.

-If you’re noticing ongoing changes in eating, mood, or behavior, or if you simply feel unsure about what’s happening, it can be helpful to consult with a therapist who specializes in eating disorders.
+If you're noticing ongoing changes in eating, mood, or behavior, or if you simply feel unsure about what's happening, it can be helpful to consult with a therapist who specializes in eating disorders.
+When you reach out to us, we'll assess what's going on and tell you clearly what kind of support your teen needs — whether that's individual therapy, family-based treatment, or something else entirely.

 Take Care of Yourself, Too